 This term you will have the option to use Piazza for class discussion.
 If you decide not to use Piazza, it will not disadvantage you in any way, and will not affect official University outcomes (e.g., grades and learning opportunities).
-If you choose not to opt-into Piazza, then you can ask questions or discuss course material with the instructor or Teaching Assistants (TAs) during office hours.
-Piazza and office hours are not expected to re-run the missed lecture.
+If you choose not to opt-into Piazza, then you can ask questions or discuss course material with the instructor or

+Teaching Assistants (TAs) during office hours.
+Piazza and office hours are not to expect a re-run of the missed lectures.